-Theoretician, artist, and therapist born in Belgrade (Yugoslavia), based in New York.
+Born in Belgrade (Yugoslavia), based in New York City.

 Aneta’s work is characterized by strong connection between theory and practice.
 Her main areas of professional interest include performance and new media studies, psychoanalysis, gender studies, decoliniality, as well as artistic and theoretical practices that affirm critical thinking at the intersection of psychoanalyses, art, culture and politics.

 Currently she is a psychoanalytic candidate at the Institute for Psychoanalytic Training and Research, IPTAR in New York.